 \subsection{Reality and Strong Reality in Groups}

-Recall that, an element $g$ in a group $G$ is called \emph{real} or \emph{reversible} if it is conjugate to $g^{-1}$ in $G$, that is there is a $h$ in $G$ such that $g^{-1}=hgh^{-1}$.
+Recall that an element $g$ in a group $G$ is called \emph{real} or \emph{reversible} if it is conjugate to $g^{-1}$ in $G$ that is there is a $h$ in $G$ such that $g^{-1}=hgh^{-1}$.
 The element $g$ is called \emph{strongly real} or \emph{strongly reversible} if $g$ is a product of two involutions in $G$, equivalently if there is an involution $h\in G$ so that $g^{-1}=hgh^{-1}$, then $g$ is strongly real.
 Thus a strongly real element in $G$ is real, but a real element is not necessarily strongly real.

 It has been a problem of wide interest to investigate the real and strongly real elements in groups, see \cite{FS} for an exposition of this theme.
-However, in the literature, most of the investigations address the converse question, that is when a real element is strongly real, e.g. in \cite{ST} Singh and Thakur proved the equivalence of reality and strong reality in a connected adjoint semisimple algebraic group over a perfect field provided $-1$ is an element in the Weyl group.
+However, in the literature, most of the investigations address the converse question, that is when a real element is strongly real, e.g., in \cite{ST} Singh and Thakur proved the equivalence of reality and strong reality in a connected adjoint semisimple algebraic group over a perfect field provided $-1$ is an element in the Weyl group.
 It follows from \cite{ST} that in most classical groups over a field, a semisimple element is real if and only if it is strongly real.
-An exceptional classical family where this does not hold is the symplectic group.
+A classical family where this does not hold is the symplectic group.

-A complete classification of real and strongly real elements is known mostly for a few families of finite groups.
-Several authors have worked on this theme in finite simple groups.
-There is an enormous amount of literature for finite groups, we only mention a very few here, eg. \cite{tz1}, \cite{vg}, \cite{g81}.
-In \cite{tz1}, finite quasi-simple groups where all elements are real has been classified.
+A complete classification of real and strongly real elements is known mostly for a few families of finite groups, e.g., \cite{vg}, \cite{g81}.
 Investigations of the reality of unipotent elements are also focused around finite groups.
-Tiep and Zalesski investigated this question in a finite group of Lie type in \cite{tz2}.
+Tiep and Zalesski investigated this question in a finite group of Lie types in \cite{tz2}.
 Recently close relationship between strong reality in finite simple groups and their totally orthogonal representations has been established in \cite{vi}.

-Given an infinite group, a complete classification of real and strongly real elements is not known for most of the cases except for a very few families, see \cite{FS}.
+Given an infinite group, a complete classification of real and strongly real elements is not known for most of the cases except for very few families, see \cite{FS}.
 The only classical Lie groups where concrete classifications are known are the general linear groups, compact groups and real rank one classical groups, e.g. \cite{FS, GP, BG}.